-During the first quarter, the Company undertook a regional exploration program in Durango State near Metates.
+During the six months ended June 30, 2019, the Company undertook regional exploration near Metates in Durango State.
 A new gold prospect, Crisy, was discovered south of Metates.
 Crisy hosts several quartz breccia veins and stockwork along a two kilometer long northwest trending structural corridor.
 The Company is exploring the extension and potential existence of other mineralized targets along this regional faulting corridor.
-In 2019, the Company has spent \$43,700 on regional exploration.
+In 2019, the Company has spent \$327,800 on regional exploration.